input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 ### Preliminaries

-Through this paper we will use the following notations to refer to some entities of this protocol:
+The protocol is based around the following entities:

 * **Proposal** -
   voting subject on which each voter will be cast their votes.